Sbk3824/Search-Engine/README.md

 python web_crawl.py

-( Replace the webiste you want to look for , in line number 136 )
+Replace the webiste you want to search(line number 136)